Flow-Based-Cartograms/go_cart/README.md

 ## Running the cartogram generator

-First, you need to process the '.json' file.
+To generate a cartogram, you need a map and the associated statistical data you want to visualize.
+The cartogram generator accepts maps in GeoJSON and ArcInfo Generate formats, and statistical data in CSV format.
+To generate a cartogram, you need to:

+1. Process the original map (you only need to do this once)
+2. Generate a CSV file with the data you want to visualize
+3. Run the cartogram generator

+### Processing Your Map (GeoJSON)

-Process the '.json' file using the following command:
+Process your GeoJSON map file using the following command:
 ```
 cartogram -p json_file_name
 ```

 The cartogram will generate 2 new files: a processedmap '.json' file and '.csv' file.
+Open the CSV file with your preferred spreadsheet program, and fill in the data value for each region under the 'Region Data' column.

+### Processing Your Map (ArcInfo Generate)

+Please note that support for the ArcInfo Generate format is provided for backwards compatability with existing maps.
+New maps should use the GeoJSON format.
+While you do not need to run a command to process the map file, you need to genenate the CSV file containing the statistical data you want to visualize manually.
+It should contain two columns:

+1. `Region Id`, which corresponds to the region IDs in the map file
+2. `Region Data`, which contains the data for each region

+### Generating a Cartogram

-Fill in the data in the '.csv' file.
-Then, run the following command to generate the cartogram.
+Once you have processed your map file and generated a CSV file with the data you want to visualize, you can run the following command to generate a cartogram:

 ```
-cartogram [-edi] -g processedmap_file_name -a csv_file_name
+cartogram -g processedmap_file_name -a csv_file_name
 ```

+The generated cartogram will be saved in the same format as the map input in the current working directory with the filename:

+- `cartogram.json`, if the input map is in GeoJSON format
+- `cartogram.gen`, if the input map is in ArcInfo Generate format

 ### Examples

 For the 2016 US presidential election data, navigate to the `sample_data/` directory, and run the following command.
 Note that the sample data has **already been processed** using `cartogram -p`